rust-lang/rust/text/0000-implied-bounds.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+* Should we try to limit the range of implied bounds to be crate-local (or module-local, etc)?
-@nikomatsakis pointed [here][niko] that implied bounds can interact badly with current inference rules.
+* @nikomatsakis pointed [here][niko] that implied bounds can interact badly with current inference rules.

 [#12]: https://github.com/nikomatsakis/chalk/issues/12